ThePlasmak/whisper-diarization/README.md

 </p>

+(This is a fork made by me (ThePlasmak).
+I mostly added new parser options.
+Please check the `help` variables in each `parser` to learn how they work!)

 Speaker Diarization pipeline based on OpenAI Whisper I'd like to thank [@m-bain](https://github.com/m-bain) for Wav2Vec2 forced alignment, [@mu4farooqi](https://github.com/mu4farooqi) for punctuation realignment algorithm